HeatXD/RollbackConcept/README.md

 # PleaseUndo

 Rollback networking library built on top of Enet written in c99.

+You need to link to -lws2_32 and -lwinmm on Windows just like normal Enet;
+I haven't tested this on Linux yet.
+You're welcome to help me with that!

-its still very WIP lots of things are still missing but it has been a fun covid-project so far. for now i can connect 1 client to a host.
+It's still very WIP lots of things are still missing but it has been a fun covid-project so far.
+For now I can connect 1 client to a host.

+I still need to implement a Spectator job in pu_update_network so people can watch games.

+Still need to come up with a proper event system and I need to come up with ways to detect disconnects

+I should create an example game.
+Coming soonTM.

+##Resources

+https://gist.github.com/rcmagic/f8d76bca32b5609e85ab156db38387e9 and the GGPO discord.